Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 ### Detonation: Surgebreaker Detonation

 When you reach 7 stacks of electric exposure, a disabling pulse of electricity emanates from you.
-Make an Agility attack against all other creatures within 10 feet of you.
+Make an Agility attack against all other creatures within 2 tiles of you.
 If you hit, apply 2 stacks of lethargic and knock them prone.
 If you miss, apply 1 stack of lethargic instead.

 When you reach 7 stacks of corrosive exposure, you explode in a shower of acid.
-Make an Agility attack against all other creatures within 10 feet of you.
+Make an Agility attack against all other creatures within 2 tiles of you.
 If you hit, deal 3d6 + 3 \* Presence corrosive damage.
 Deal half as much damage if you miss.